Freechains/README/README.md

 - Persistent publish-subscribe topic-based model
 - Unstructured peer-to-peer gossip dissemination
 - Happened-before best-effort partial order
-- Per-topic reputation system
+- Per-topic reputation system for healthiness
-- Social consensus for healthiness

 A peer posts a message to a topic (a chain) and all other connected peers interested in the same topic eventually receive the message.